JorjaFox/website/content/posts/blog/2011/08-31-two-sharp-women.md

 title: 'Two Sharp Women'
 date: '2011-08-31T16:38:06-07:00'
 authorname: 'Mika E. (Ipstenu)'
-excerpt: 'Remember when Sara Sidle first showed up, and she and Catherine were enemies?
+description: 'Remember when Sara Sidle first showed up, and she and Catherine were enemies?
 LobaBlanca has a nice post about all that.'
 categories:
     - Community
     - 'Jorja Fox'